 This design is based on the second focal plane design.
 This means that the scale of the reticle remains the ideally-sized appearance, and the hash marks for estimation of range, hold–over, and wind correction remains accurate to the highest magnification.

 The overall length of the scope is 12 inches.
 The tube length is 5.6 in, the diameter of the tube is 1 in; the eyepiece length is 3.1 in and the eyepiece diameter is 1.69 in.
 The overall weight of the scope is 14.6 ounces, which does not add much overall weight to your rifle and does not interfere with your aim.

-The minimal magnification power is 4x, and maximum power of 12x.
-The field of view is 32.4 feet/100 yards at 4x magnification, and 11.3 feet/100 yards at 12x magnification.
-The eye relief is 3.1 inch, and the exit pupil diameter is 10 mm to 3.3 mm (at min and max magnification respectively).
+The minimal magnification power is 4x, and the maximum power of 12x.
+The field of view is 32.4 feet/100 yards at 4x magnification and 11.3 feet/100 yards at 12x magnification.
+The eye relief is 3.1 inches, and the exit pupil diameter is 10 mm to 3.3 mm (at min and max magnification respectively).

 The maximum internal adjustment is 60 MOA, for both windage and elevation.
 The adjustment graduation on the turrets is ¼ MOA per click, and the travel per rotation is 15 MOA.
 The parallax is adjusted at 100 yards.
 The adjustment turrets have capped design that allows re-indexing of the turrets to zero after sighting the riflescope.
 Just remove the protective caps, and while holding the dial, remove the center screw.

 Lift the dial of the scope, align it with zero on the index line, and put and tighten the screw back into place while holding the dial.
 Place protective caps back on and your riflescope is set to go.